 - For example, if the tax lien was paid off today, a lender may have overlays stating that the mortgage applicant cannot qualify with them for at least the paid tax lien has been seasoned for a year

 - Most banks probably will have overlays on qualifying for mortgage with tax lien

 - Borrowers who need to qualify for mortgage with tax lien should consult with a mortgage lender with no overlays

-- The Gustan Cho Team specializes in government and conventional loans with no lender overlays
+Gustan Cho Associates Mortgage Group specializes in government and conventional loans with no lender overlays.

 Loan Programs For Mortgage With Tax Lien

-Home buyers who are having trouble qualifying for FHA Loans due to lender overlays, please contact The Gustan Cho Team at 800-900-8569 or text Gustan at 262-716-8151 for faster response or email us at email@example.com.
+Homebuyers who are having trouble qualifying for FHA Loans due to lender overlays, please contact Gustan Cho Associates at 262-716-8151 or text for faster response.
+Or email us at email@example.com.
 We are known nationally for its no lender overlays on government and conventional loans.
-The Gustan Cho Team also offers NON-QM Loans and Alternative Lending Programs where there is no waiting period after bankruptcy and/or foreclosure to qualify for mortgage.
+Gustan Cho Associates at Loan Cabin Inc. also offers NON-QM Loans and Alternative Lending Programs.
+There is no waiting period after bankruptcy and/or foreclosure to qualify for a mortgage.